The Impact of Market Fluctuations on Marsh & McLennan Companies Inc.'s (MMC) Stock

 MMC) stock’s latest price update

-Marsh & McLennan Companies Inc. (NYSE: MMC) has experienced a rise in its stock price by 0.10 compared to its previous closing price of 173.05.
-However, the company has seen a fall of -3.43% in its stock price over the last five trading days.
+The stock of Marsh & McLennan Companies Inc. (NYSE: MMC) has decreased by -0.65 when compared to last closing price of 174.32.
+Despite this, the company has experienced a -0.70% fall in its stock price over the last five trading sessions.
 Barron’s reported on 10/31/22 that Big Pension Sells Apple, Block, and Estée Lauder Stock.

 Insider Trading